Rabbit-Company/RabbitForexAPI/README.md

 ### GET `/v1/crypto/rates/:asset`

-Get all cryptocurrency rates with specified asset as base (currency, metal, or cryptocurrency)
+Get all cryptocurrency rates with specified asset as base (currency or cryptocurrency)

 Example: `/v1/crypto/rates/BTC` - Bitcoin as base